World University Games 2025

 While general queries can be submitted to SSI (via info@studentsport.ie) performance students hoping to compete at a FISU WUGs are encouraged to first contact their sport’s NGB Performance Director.

-Now in its 4th year, the Women’s Student Coaching Academy (WSCA) is a collaborative programme between Student Sport Ireland, Sport Ireland, HEIs and national governing bodies of sport.
+The Women’s Student Coaching Academy (WSCA) is a collaborative programme between Student Sport Ireland, Sport Ireland, HEIs and national governing bodies of sport.

 The aim of the programme is to build a female student coach support system to enable the student to develop and reach their coaching potential, to increase the number and visibility of female coaches in student sport, and create female role models to inspire and encourage other female students to become a coach.